mulcmu/esphome-levoit-core300s/README.md

 #### TODO:

-- Figure out PM2.5 values
 - See if `01 E4 A5` can b be used to turn filter light on/off by ESP
-- PM2.5 sensor is reading super low.
-Other 3 Core300s units are consistent with readings of 0 to 3 ug/m3.
-Burning plastic / vacuum filter triggered spike.
 - Code custom UART esphome interface.
+Finish Filter and Auto mode
 - Investigate OTA of stock hardware without disassembly.
-- Can ESP control the wifi indicator light?
-Is this a ESP32 gpio or MCU pin?

 #### Notes: